iandennismiller/mueller-report/Readme.md

 - redactions are represented explicitly in the source code
 - canonical URL with greater permanence than DOJ distribution

+## Contributing

+The document is written with LaTeX.
+If you know a little bit of LaTeX and you can use GitHub, then you can help with the project.

+There are several kinds of helper roles that enable collaborative editing of the document.

+Helper roles:

+- **copy-paster**: locate a section heading and copy-paste text from the PDF.
+The copy-paster should also add blank footnote tags.
+- **footnote adder**: find the `\footnote{}` tags and fill them with content from the PDF
+- **proof reader**: fix typographic errors, spelling, and other mistakes
+- **redacter**: check, add, or unredact `\blackout{}` tags; also adjust length of redacted box to be comparable to the original
+- **LaTeX guru**: tweak `includes.tex` to make the document look and behave like the original

+### Starting Work

+In order to avoid duplication of work, [please open a github issue](https://github.com/iandennismiller/mueller-report/issues) with the title of the section you are working on and your role for that section.
+Be sure nobody has already created an issue for the role and section you will work on.

+### Finishing Work

+When you are done with the work, [please submit a pull request](https://github.com/iandennismiller/mueller-report/pulls) to close the issue you opened.

 ## Document Source Code Conventions

+The document is written with LaTeX.
+The following conventions are used throughout the document.

 - each sentence in the source code is on its own line
 - paragraphs are separated by a single blank line (i.e. 2 consecutive newlines)